 - He also published a journal, ‘Computers and Automation’, which is considered the first computer magazine.

 - He was also a computer and automation enthusiast and created ‘Simon’ the first of its kind version of home computer that could perform simple computing activities.

 Edmund Callis Berkeley (the image is property of the University of Minnesota)

 Edmund Callis Berkeley was born in Manhattan, New York, on 22 February, 1909, to William and Ellen Berkeley.

 His primary school was St. Bernard’s School for Boys, an elite, private all-male elementary school in Manhattan, which Edmund attended from 1918 till 1923.
-Then (from 1923 till 1925) he continued at Phillips Exeter Academy, a distinguished college preparatory school for boys in New Hampshire, where he was the youngest student, and graduated first in his class.
+After graduating he continued at Phillips Exeter Academy, a distinguished college preparatory school for boys in New Hampshire, where he was the youngest student, and graduated first in his class.
 There his teachers recognized his exceptional mathematical talent and directed him for individual instruction.
-At this time Edmund was already very intelligent and socially awkward boy, who did not fit well with the sons of the elite families, who made the majority of students and were some 5-10 years older than him.
+At this time Edmund was seen as an intelligent but socially awkward boy, who did not fit in with the sons of other elite families, who made up the majority of students, some were even 5-10 years older than him.

 Edmund was only 16, when he graduated from Phillips Exeter Academy, so his parents decided to give him a break before the college.
 For a year he lived in his family home near Columbia University, working as an instructor at St. Bernard’s School.

 The Main building, Gymnasium and Abbot Hall of Phillips Exeter Academy in 1920s